Introduction

 The LLM Model contains intellgence built on public data.
 However, In the context of Analytics, it needs to have access to private data to gather intelligence and respond accordingly.
 Additionally, a Model can not execute code, Maintain durable state across interactions, Access real-time intelligence.
 A harness is every piece of code, configuration, and execution logic that isn’t the model itself.

-- A harness for AI based Analytics will typically include (but not limited to),
+- A harness will typically include (but not limited to),

 - **System prompts, skill files**